 Four other players have scored over 100 goals for Huddersfield Town.
 These are Jimmy Glazzard, who scored 154 Huddersfield Town goals from 1946 to 1956; Andy Booth, who scored 150 goals in two spells for the club from 1991 to 1996 and 2001 to 2009; Billy Smith, who as well as being Huddersfield Town’s leading appearance maker also scored 126 goals for the club; and Lee Massie, who scored 108 goals between 1956 and 1966.

-Huddersfield Town’s record transfer signing is Christopher Schindler, who was signed from 1860 Munich for a fee of £1.8 million in 2016.
+Huddersfield Town’s record transfer signing is Terence Kongolo, who was signed from Monaco for a fee of £17.5 million in 2018.
 The record transfer fee Huddersfield have received is £8 million, a fee Blackburn Rovers paid for Jordan Rhodes in 2012.

 Huddersfield Town’s biggest victory came back in 1909, when they beat Heckmondwike 11-0 in the FA Cup.
 The club’s record league win is 10-1, achieved in 1930 when Huddersfield beat Blackpool.